jsabater/genesisng/README.md

 # Genesis Next-Generation

-A prototype application to demonstrate the many features of Zato.
+A prototype application to demonstrate the many features of Zato when using SQLAlchemy to access a database.
 Roughly based upon the Java project [genesis](https://bitbucket.org/jsabater/genesis), it features a services back-end for a boutique hotel management system.
-Many of its features are not supposed to make strict sense in the real world, but rather show how a functionality is meant to be used or its possibilities.
+Many of its features are not supposed to make strict sense in the real world, but rather show how a functionality is meant to be used or just some of its possibilities.

 ## Overview